 Açaí also contains healthy fat and fiber.
 There hasn't been much distinctive research on the health effects of powdered açaí, but many people swear by it for improving digestion, skin quality, energy, and mental clarity, among other things.

 As for superfood powders in general, use them in conjunction with a healthy diet, not on their own.
 "They are best when used within a balanced whole food–based diet and can provide some of the essential nutrients we can't always fit in our daily diet alone," says O'Connor.
 Dana James agrees, saying, "They won't erase the sins of a bad diet."

-Chlorella's dark green color is due to its crazy amount of chlorophyll.
+Chlorella's dark green color is due to its large amount of chlorophyll.
 "It contains double the amount of chlorophyll, the green pigment in plants, which can boost energy levels," says James.
-It's used mainly for detoxification of the body, but specifically the digestive tract, as many people take it to cure and prevent a number of digestive ailments.
+It's used mainly for detoxification of the body— specifically, the digestive tract, as many people take it to prevent (and some claim even cure) a number of digestive ailments.